rafaeleyng/weborm/README.md

 # ModelJS

-A library for handling client-side storage in a kind of relational way.
+A library for handling JavaScript client-side storage in a ORM fashion.

 This software is licensed under the MIT License.